The world was now a fog with no pictures, not even the indistinct images from before.

 Russell raised his head, though he could barely make out his father through the blur of tears in his eyes.

 “Do you understand these things I’m saying to you, Russell?”

 “Right, get to your bed.
 I don’t want to hear a sound from that room the rest of the night.”

 Russell didn’t wait around for anyone to change their mind.
 He ran up to his room, buried his head into the pillow of his bed and sobbed quietly, trying to make sure that no one could hear how upset he really was.

 The souls felt sorry for the young boy, but they were intrigued by the father downstairs and focused their attention there.

 Russell’s father, Simon, was now talking to Russell’s mother, Elizabeth.
-Although Elizabeth had been present during the previous events, she had said nothing.
+Elizabeth had been present during the previous events, but she had not said nothing.
 This often happened when the children had done something that warranted a telling off.
 Simon would do most of the stern talking, and Elizabeth would simply be there, not coming to their defence.
 This silent approval of Simon’s actions was just as powerful as anything Simon himself was saying.

 Now, however, Elizabeth was speaking her mind.

 “I think this is a horrible thing to do to someone, Simon.”